 The UAE concluded Free Trade Agreements with Singapore and the AFTA bloc in 2008 and 2009 respectively, and is now cooperating with the GCC's negotiating team to conclude Free Trade Agreements with the EU, Japan, China, India, Pakistan, Turkey, Australia, Korea and the Mercosur bloc comprising Brazil, Argentina, Uruguay and Paraguay.

 Log on to the UAE Ministry of Foreign Trade website for additional information.

-Competitiveness in the UAE is greatly assisted by a very low level of corruption, as is indicated by the 2012 Corruption Perceptions Index produced by Transparency International.
-According to this index the UAE is the least corrupt country in the Middle East and North Africa (MENA) region (jointly with Qatar), and the twenty-seventh least corrupt country in the world, out of 183 countries listed, one up on its rankings in 2011.
+There is no doubt that competitiveness in the UAE is greatly assisted by a very low level of corruption, as is indicated by the 2013 Corruption Perceptions Index produced by Transparency International.
+According to this index the UAE is the least corrupt country in the Middle East and North Africa (MENA) region, and the twenty-sixth least corrupt country in the world, out of 177 countries listed, one up on its rankings in 2012.

 Perception and confidence also play a significant role in the UAE's high scores in the Swiss-based IMD World Competitiveness Yearbook 2014 (WCY), which measured the competitiveness of 60 economies on the basis of 329 criteria.
 The UAE came in eighth place in the overall ranking, just one place behind Canada.
 However, it scored a very high confidence rating and was ranked fourth globally and first in the Arab world in the context of its 'image abroad', i.e. competitiveness 'perceived' versus competitiveness 'measured'.